 Composition of Air

 Air enters the respiratory system through a process know as inhalation, and it is expelled from the system through a process known as exhalation.
-Inhaled air contains approximately:- 21% oxygen
+Inhaled air contains approximately:

 - 78% nitrogen